 - You can use white caster sugar instead of icing sugar.
 I’m not such a great fan of a crunchy sugary topping so I like to really make sure that most of the sugar has dissolved in the syrup by stirring the hell out of it before pouring it all over.

 - You can make this as a traybake.
 I bake mine in an 8″ square loose bottomed tin.
+Increase the butter, flour and sugar to 170 grams.
+This makes sure there is enough batter.
+The syrup measurements are still fine.
+Here are some more Traybake recipe.

 - Digital Scales